 Strategy and Planning

 Already have an established research centre or institute?
 Need some help setting goals and priorities?
 Not sure where to start or how to measure success?
-I work with academics to help set their strategic priorities and directions, and then implement them.
+Dr Richard Huysmans works with academics to help set their strategic priorities and directions, and then implement them.

 Increasingly (academic) research is catching up with other parts of good business practice and developing programs and strategies to guide the work.

 Although, a lot (maybe even most) academic researchers don’t think project management is something that can be applied to research.
-But, I think that’s wrong.
-I think most who have that have not tried it.
+But, that’s wrong.
+Most who have that view have not tried project management.
 They have not tried project management in research.
 They haven’t tried developing strategy.
 They haven’t tried building and sticking to a program of works.

 But, if you’re here, that’s clearly not you.

 You’re interested in how planning, strategy, project, programs and portfolios can be used to build a bigger project.
 To build on previous work.
 To build a team.
 To support a team.
 To unify a team.